The Burying Beetle’s

 Step 1: Find a suitable corpse

-Firstly, the burying beetle detects, using its extremely sensitive antennae, the smell of a small dead animal, perhaps a little bird or a mouse, and heads towards it.
+Firstly, the burying beetle detects, using its extremely sensitive antennae, the smell of a small dead animal, perhaps a little bird or a mouse, and heads toward it.
 If a male discovers a suitable corpse and there is already a female present, the two will mate and move on to the next step.
 If he’s alone, he will release a sex pheromone to attract a partner.
-But if there are several other beetles already there, or if they arrive later on, they will often fight amongst themselves (male vs. male, female vs. female) to gain control over the carcass until one pair, usually the largest, emerges victorious.
+But if there are several other beetles already there, or if they arrive later on, they will often fight amongst themselves (male vs. male, female vs. female) to gain control over the carcass until one pair emerges victorious.

 Step 2: Hide the corpse

 After working so hard to claim the corpse, the last thing the burying beetles want is for another animal to come along and eat it or take it away.
 So the beetles work together to defend it from other interested parties and then they start to bury it.
 They create a shallow pit around and beneath the corpse so that it falls into this underground crypt, effectively obscuring it from view.

 The pair then embalm the corpse in antibacterial and antifungal secretions (from their anuses, no less) to slow down the decaying process.
 Both male and female will spend some time removing feathers and fur from the corpse until it looks like a compact, featureless lump of flesh.